Updated June 19, 2023

-DMAIC is a 5-step process and it is the first and most used method/tool in Six Sigma.
-The 5 steps are:
+DMAIC is a 5-step process, the first and most used method/tool in Six Sigma.

-Also, there is a process known as DMADV, which is used to develop a new process, products, or service whereas DMAIC which is useful for improving current processes.
-DMADV Stands for :
+The DMAIC process helps continuously improve manufacturing methods by using data and measured objectives.
+Also, a process known as DMADV is used to develop a new process, product, or service, whereas DMAIC is useful for improving current processes.

-The 5 Whys
+2. The 5 Whys

-The 5 Whys works like this:
+The 5 Whys work like this:

-- Ask why the problem took place.
+- Ask why the problem occurred.

-The 5S System:
+3. The 5S System

 The 5S are:

-Value Stream Mapping
+4. Value Stream Mapping

+Value Stream Mapping is used in the Analyze phase of DMAIC and Lean Manufacturing, making it perfect for Lean Six Sigma.
 To help you improve and optimize flow throughout your organization, a value stream map was developed to show the flow of materials and information in one of your processes.